 Adding Authentication to Next.js Project Using Auth.js: A Step-by-Step Guide

-Note: In case, you don’t provide a NEXTAUTH_SECRET variable, NextAuth.js will automatically generate a new key on every server start.
+Note: If you don’t provide a NEXTAUTH_SECRET variable, NextAuth.js will automatically generate a new key at the start of every server.
 That will make all your signed tokens and sessions invalid every time your server restarts.
-It is strongly recommended to provide your own NEXTAUTH_SECRET variable for consistent sessions.
+You are strongly recommended to provide your own NEXTAUTH_SECRET variable for consistent sessions.

 GITHUB_CLIENT_ID=<Github_Client_Id>